-Starting and finishing 500m from the carpark (as you come in to the reserve), this walk takes you through open heath as well as higher shrubs.
-Spot eight different honeyeater varieties, as well as winter and spring flowering hakeas, tea trees and banksias.
+Starting and finishing 500m from the carpark (as you come in to the reserve). this walk takes you through open heath as well as higher shrubs.

-KANGAROO RIDGE WALK
+KANGAROO RIDGE WAI K

 Time/Distance: 7-8 hours, 19km loop

 Grade: 4 - Experienced bushwalkers only due to length Conditions: Undulating, loose underfoot, wide firetrail.